 Canva is great for creating your own infographics, memes and GIFs.
 You can use Giphy to create your own or browse for suitable GIFs to use.
 If you’re looking for infographics to share, you can also check out those on Pinterest - just make sure you correctly attribute the original source.

 Adding visually appealing elements to your blog isn’t just about adding in the odd pretty picture.
 A picture will help (and indeed, is one of the sure-fire ways I’ve mentioned in this blog post), but it shouldn’t be your only option.

 If you’re looking to use ready-made infographics or stock library photos on your site, you need to remember to attribute the original source and/or the photographer.
 That’s why I’ve included a reminder, in my blogging guide.
-The checklist within the guide is set up to also ensure you’re remembering to break up text with subheadings etc. You can grab your own copy of my guide – simply by entering your name and email address in the opt-in box below!
+The checklist within the guide is set up to also ensure you’re remembering to break up text with subheadings etc. You can grab your own copy of my guide - by going to the 'Products' tab at the top of this page!